 Finally, no list of Halloween movies would be complete without the Charlie Brown classic.
 Maybe this will be the year when the Great Pumpkin finally arrives.

-Easy Halloween Activity
+FREE Halloween Activity

-My Halloween Trick or Treat Project Based Learning activity puts students in charge of planning the perfect Halloween night.
+My FREE Halloween Trick or Treat Project Based Learning activity puts students in charge of planning the perfect Halloween night.
 They will be baking up treats for the neighbors, planning a trick-or-treating route, carving a jack-o-lantern, and even diving into their [imaginary] candy stash.

 But these tasks aren’t just a bag full of treats.
 They incorporate many different math skills, like addition, subtraction, multiplication, time, place value, geometry, graphing, data, and money skills.
 But will be having so much fun, they won’t even realize they are practicing math.